algattik/terraform-azure-pipelines-starter/README.md

 It includes a multi-stage pipeline allowing to manually review and approve infrastructure changes before they are deployed.

-The Terraform definition only deploys a resource group and two empty SQL Server instances.
+The Terraform definition only deploys a resource group and two empty SQL Server instances (to illustrate two different approaches to managing secrets, in this case the SQL Server password).
 You can extend the definition with your custom infrastructure, such as Web Apps.

 The project can be used in local development without a remote Terraform state backend.